-At the same time, well-being, equality, and environmental sustainability are complex multidimensional phenomena that cannot be addressed by a single summary indicator, like GDP.
+25. At the same time, well-being, equality and environmental sustainability are complex multidimensional phenomena that cannot be addressed by a single summary indicator such as GDP.
 This warrants the development of a broader measurement framework to monitor and analyse the multiple aspects of progress and enable a better understanding of trade-offs and consequences.

-Therefore, the aim should not be to establish a single composite indicator of ‘Beyond GDP’.
+26. Therefore, the aim should not be to establish a single composite indicator that goes beyond GDP.
 An indicator of everything would summarize too much and reveal too little to be able to adequately inform policy.
-Instead, I propose the selection of a set of core metrics that would be assessed, developed and selected through a scientific, multidisciplinary process, and which would need to be:
+Instead, I propose the selection of a set of core metrics that would be assessed, developed and selected through a scientific, multidisciplinary process and that would need to be:

-comparable across time and countries, well-established and trusted;
+Comparable across time and countries, well-established and trusted

-country owned;
+Country owned

-universally applicable;
+Universally applicable

-able to convey strong and clear messages that are actionable and intuitive;
+Able to convey strong and clear messages that are actionable and intuitive

-scientifically robust and statistically sound; and
+Scientifically robust and statistically sound

-iterative and dynamic based on what exists, while adding new indicators, as relevant.
+Iterative and dynamic, based on what exists, while allowing for the addition of new indicators, as relevant

-The methodology and process to develop these indicators should build upon current capacities and ongoing work and incorporate appropriately the results of the High-Level Panel on the Development of a Multidimensional Vulnerability Index (MVI), as well as existing indices and indicators including the SDG indicators, the Human Development Index and other relevant indicators which consider human rights and gender equality.
+27. The methodology and process to develop these indicators should build on current capacities and ongoing work and incorporate appropriately the results of the High-level Panel on the Development of a Multidimensional Vulnerability Index, as well as existing indices and indicators, including the Sustainable Development Goal indicators, the human development index and other relevant indicators that account for human rights and gender equality.

-A Major Capacity Building Initiative
+A major capacity-building initiative

-Third, I propose a major strengthening of UN support to countries in stepping up statistical capacity development and enabling country-owned use and reporting of progress beyond GDP.
-Such national capacity development will also respond to the global challenge to develop and propose new metrics to complement GDP in a participatory process and to fill persisting gaps in SDG reporting.
-GDP succeeded in becoming universally recognized and the main benchmark to measure a country’s economic progress and the value of its domestic production of goods and services because it was accompanied by massive investments and support to develop statistical capacity at the national level.
-Going Beyond GDP will require comparably ambitious international investment in capacity development if it is to be successful.
+28. Third, I propose a major strengthening of United Nations support to countries in stepping up statistical capacity development and enabling country-owned use and reporting of progress beyond GDP.
+Such national capacity development will also help to overcome the global challenge to develop and propose new metrics to complement GDP in a participatory process and to fill persisting gaps in reporting on the Sustainable Development Goals.
+GDP succeeded in becoming universally recognized and the main benchmark for measuring a country’s economic progress and the value of its domestic production of goods and services because it was accompanied by massive investment and support to develop statistical capacity at the national level.
+The effort to go beyond GDP will require similarly ambitious international investment in capacity development if it is to be successful.

-The UN System must support statistical systems to shift priorities towards new metrics, including more comprehensive accounting of stocks and flows, distributions, sustainability and intergenerational perspectives, vulnerabilities, and aspects related to innovation, governance, stability, participation, and human rights.
+29. The United Nations system must help statistical offices to shift priorities towards new metrics, including a more comprehensive accounting of stocks and flows, distributions, sustainability and intergenerational perspectives, vulnerabilities and aspects related to innovation, governance, stability, participation and human rights.

-In addition to a dashboard, Member States will need to be empowered to have comprehensive datasets that enable disaggregation.
-As metrics will need to develop beyond today’s needs, they cannot be limited by the data we have today.
-Building strong and dynamic statistical ecosystems and strong statistical capacity will also be key to enabling agility to measure what counts as and when new challenges arise.
+30. In addition to a dashboard, Member States will need to be empowered to have comprehensive datasets that allow for disaggregation.
+As metrics will need to be developed to reflect elements beyond today’s needs, they cannot be limited by the data we have today.
+Building strong and dynamic statistical systems and strong statistical capacity will also be key to enabling agility to measure what counts as and when new challenges arise.

-With the support of adequate capacity building, the dashboard will eventually form a high-quality, widely available, and comparable body of information based on global and national official statistics, and new sources and technologies.
+31. With the provision of adequate capacity-building, the dashboard will eventually form a high-quality, widely available and comparable body of information based on global and national official statistics and new sources and technologies.

-The pandemic challenged statistical offices and generated innovation, affecting the way in which they collect data from multiple sources, including big data and geospatial data, and how they share and compile data to provide timely insights.
-Many statistical offices serve as national ‘data stewards’ ensuring that data is used as an asset to society.
-New capacity development efforts should ensure innovation and that the use of new technologies is accessible to all countries.
+32. The pandemic posed challenges to statistical offices that led to innovative solutions, affecting the way in which they collect data from multiple sources, including big data and geospatial data, and how they share and compile data to provide timely insights.
+Many statistical offices serve as national data stewards, ensuring that data are used as an asset to society.
+New capacity development efforts should involve innovative approaches and ensure that the use of new technologies is accessible to all countries.